 TL;DR

 Canker sores are not caused by a virus.
-They result from a dysregulated local immune response in which T-lymphocytes attack the oral epithelium.
-Multiple triggers can activate this pathway in genetically susceptible individuals.
+They result from the immune system mistakenly attacking the lining of the mouth.
+Multiple triggers can set this off in people who are genetically susceptible to it.
 The most evidence-backed triggers are: nutritional deficiencies (B12, iron, folate, zinc), SLS in toothpaste, psychological stress, oral trauma, and hormonal fluctuations.
 This page breaks down the mechanism behind each.

 The Core Mechanism: Immune Dysregulation

 Before listing triggers, it's important to understand why triggers cause ulcers — because the same trigger (e.g., stress) can affect everyone differently.
-In canker sore sufferers, the immune response to epithelial insults is aberrant.
+In canker sore sufferers, the immune system overreacts to minor irritation in the mouth that most people's bodies would simply ignore.

 Current evidence points to:

-1. TNF-α and IL-6 elevation: Inflammatory cytokines are significantly elevated in aphthous ulcer tissue compared to surrounding mucosa.
-TNF-α acts as the key mediator of epithelial destruction (Natah et al., 2004 — PMID: 14988753).
+Inflammatory proteins spike at the ulcer site: Two proteins that signal tissue destruction — TNF-α and IL-6 — are significantly elevated in canker sore tissue compared to the surrounding healthy mouth lining.
+TNF-α appears to be the key driver of tissue damage (Natah et al., 2004 — PMID: 14988753).

-This is not a simple infection or a straightforward autoimmune disease.
-It is a locally dysregulated immune response with no systemic target antigen identified.
+This is not a simple infection or a textbook autoimmune disease.
+It's a misfiring immune response that, so far, has no single identified cause.

 Nutritional Deficiencies